Disinformation (book): Composition and publication

 Disinformation author Ion Mihai Pacepa was a former senior official from the Romanian secret police.
 Pacepa held the rank of lieutenant general and was the highest-ranking defector to the United States from an enemy intelligence agency.
 He was commander of Romanian foreign intelligence during its communist era, and was involved in key military events throughout the Cold War.
 He was also a personal adviser to Romanian leader Nicolae Ceaușescu, and accompanied the head of state on all trips abroad.
 Pacepa defected to the United States in 1978.
 After this defection, Ceaușescu, Muammar Gaddafi, and Yasser Arafat each offered a reward of US$1 million for the death of Pacepa, and they contracted assassin Carlos the Jackal, who was unable to find or kill Pacepa.
 Romania's High Court of Cassation and Justice removed Pacepa's death sentence in 1999, and the country restored his rank of general in 2004.

 Pacepa co-authored the book with law professor Ronald J. Rychlak.
 Rychlak received his bachelor's degree from Wabash College and his Juris Doctor from Vanderbilt University.
 After graduating law school, Rychlak worked as an attorney with Jenner & Block in Chicago.
 Subsequently, he served as a law clerk on the United States Court of Appeals for the Sixth Circuit for Senior Judge Harry W. Wellford.
 Rychlak has taught at the University of Mississippi School of Law in the faculty position of Mississippi Defense Lawyers Association Professor of Law, and also worked as associate dean of academic affairs at the institution.
 He has served as an adviser for the United Nations representation of the Holy See.
-Rychlak authored books, Hitler, the War, and the Pope and Environmental Law: Thompson Reuters Law for the Layperson Series.
+Rychlak authored books, Hitler, the War, and the Pope and Environmental Law: Thomson Reuters Law for the Layperson Series.

-The book was first published by WND Books in 2013.
+The book was first published in English by WND Books in 2013.
 The companion film in DVD release, Disinformation: The Secret Strategy to Destroy the West, was published the same year.
 The book was published in Romanian and Polish in 2015, and Russian and Czech in 2016.
 An English-language audiobook was published by Audible Studios in 2016.